dynawo/dyn-grid-compliance-verification/README.md

 The tool uses some _preassembled_ Modelica models defined internally, and the user may also define additional ones of his own.
-They should be compiled by using the supplied script, `dgcv compile`.
+They should be compiled by using the supplied script, `dycov compile`.

 As mentioned above, all compiled models (both the tool's and the user's) will be saved under the tool's config directory, in the `ddb` subfolder.
 All of the